cgomezz13/fractaltrees/README.md

 Live link: www.cindyjgomez.com/fractaltrees/

 ## Background
-Fractal Tree will be built recursively, every branch will have 2 branches.
-I plan to be able to keep track of the number of recursive steps and let the tree be built on a click of a button for better visualization.
+Binary Fractal Trees are built recursively, every branch has 2 branches that stem from it.
+This project explores the different approaches to building a fractal tree such as: recursively, using an L-System and Object Oriented model.
+This provides visualization of the different approaches.

-## MVP
+## Features
-Fractal Trees will allow:
+Fractal Trees allow:
-* visualization of tree being built recursively
+* visualization of trees being built through different approaches
-* try to implement another form of recursive function for variation of building fractal tree.
-L-System will allow tree to be built at angle
-* Use Bezier Curves from Canvas API to add curves to branches, after initial build
 * Description of algorithm being used to create tree
+* Description of advantages and disadvatages to each approach

 ## Technologies
-I will use Javascript to implement the creation of the tree and Canvas for visualization.
+Javascript was used to implement the creation of the tree and Canvas for visualization.

 ## Future Features
 * Get leaves to fall from OO Tree